๐ŸงพFinancial Accounting I

 Why This Matters

-Inventory valuation isn't just about counting what's on the shelves—it's one of the most powerful levers companies have for shaping their financial statements.
+Inventory valuation is one of the most powerful levers companies have for shaping their financial statements.
 The method a company chooses directly affects cost of goods sold, net income, tax liability, and balance sheet values.
-You're being tested on your ability to understand how different cost flow assumptions produce different financial outcomes and why managers might prefer one method over another.
+You need to understand how different cost flow assumptions produce different financial outcomes and why managers might prefer one method over another.

-Here's the key insight: the same physical inventory can produce dramatically different financial results depending on which valuation method you apply.
-Exam questions love to test whether you can trace through the effects of rising or falling prices on COGS, ending inventory, and net income.
-Don't just memorize the methods—know what cost flow assumption each method makes and how that assumption ripples through the financial statements.
+The same physical inventory can produce dramatically different financial results depending on which valuation method you apply.
+Exam questions frequently test whether you can trace the effects of rising or falling prices on COGS, ending inventory, and net income.
+Don't just memorize the methods.
+Know what cost flow assumption each method makes and how that assumption ripples through the financial statements.

 Cost Flow Assumption Methods

-These methods determine which costs are assigned to goods sold versus goods remaining in inventory.
-The choice depends on the cost flow assumption—which units are assumed to be sold first—not necessarily the physical flow of goods.
+These methods determine which costs get assigned to goods sold versus goods remaining in inventory.
+The choice depends on the cost flow assumption, meaning which units are assumed to be sold first.
+This doesn't have to match the physical flow of goods.

 First-In, First-Out (FIFO)

-• Assumes oldest costs are expensed first—inventory purchased earliest is matched against revenue, regardless of actual physical flow
+Assumes the oldest costs are expensed first.
+Inventory purchased earliest gets matched against revenue, regardless of which units actually leave the warehouse.

 • Lower COGS in rising price environments leads to higher gross profit, higher net income, and higher tax liability

-• Ending inventory reflects recent prices, making the balance sheet a better approximation of current replacement cost
+• Ending inventory reflects recent prices, so the balance sheet is a better approximation of current replacement cost

 Last-In, First-Out (LIFO)

-• Assumes newest costs are expensed first—most recent purchases flow to COGS while older costs remain in inventory
+Assumes the newest costs are expensed first.
+The most recent purchases flow to COGS while older costs stay trapped in inventory.

 • Higher COGS in rising price environments produces lower taxable income, creating a tax deferral advantage

-• Ending inventory may be severely understated on the balance sheet, especially if prices have risen significantly over time
+• Ending inventory may be severely understated on the balance sheet, especially if prices have risen significantly over many years

 Weighted Average Cost

-• Smooths out price fluctuations by blending all purchase costs, producing COGS and ending inventory values between FIFO and LIFO
+• Smooths out price fluctuations by blending all purchase costs, producing COGS and ending inventory values that fall between FIFO and LIFO

-• Practical for homogeneous goods where tracking individual unit costs would be unnecessarily complex
+• Practical for homogeneous goods (like fuel, chemicals, or grain) where tracking individual unit costs would be unnecessarily complex

-Compare: FIFO vs. LIFO—both use cost flow assumptions, but they produce opposite effects during inflation.
+Compare: FIFO vs. LIFO produce opposite effects during inflation.
 FIFO shows higher income and higher taxes; LIFO shows lower income and tax savings.
-If an FRQ asks about tax strategy, LIFO is your go-to example.
+If a question asks about tax strategy, LIFO is your go-to example.

 Precision Tracking Methods

-When averages and assumptions won't cut it, these methods track actual costs or use specific calculations to value inventory more precisely.
+When averages and assumptions won't cut it, these methods track actual costs or apply conservative valuation rules.

 Specific Identification